Headstock

 Neck

-The guitar’s neck is home for the headstock, tuning machines, fingerboard (fretboard) and strings.
+The guitar’s neck is home to the headstock, tuning machines, fingerboard (fretboard), inlays, and strings.

-Necks are either fixed using glue (set neck) or bolted directly on to the body.
-In the case of acoustic and classical guitars, this is almost always glued in place.
+Necks are either fixed using glue (set neck) or bolted directly onto the body (bolt-on).
+In the case of acoustic and classical guitars, this is almost always a set neck, meaning it is glued in place.

-Necks also come in different depths (e.g. the thickness of the neck) and shapes (e.g. the roundness of the underside of the neck), known as neck profiles.
+Necks also come in different depths (e.g. the thickness of the neck) and shapes (e.g. the roundness of the underside of the neck), known as the neck profile.
 (C, V, and U for example).

 Frets and Fret wires